-The babelforce platform allows you to distinguish between the call legs involved in your calls.
-This article will demonstrate how to do this for inbound and outbound calls.
+The babelforce platform distinguishes between different call legs involved in your calls.
+This article will demonstrate how to use them for inbound and outbound calls.

 What are call 'legs'?

 The legs of a call are determined by which device or application initiates them.
-For example, what actually happens on an inbound call to the babelforce platform is the following:
+For example, what actually happens on an inbound call to the babelforce platform (and then to an agent) is the following:

 - Consumer initiates the consumer leg from their handset